electricimp/AzureIoTHub/examples/README.md

 ## Twins Example ##

 This example:
-- automatically registers the device (if not registered yet) via the Device Provisioning Service using the provided Scope ID, Registration ID and Device symmetric key
+- automatically registers the device (if not registered yet) in Azure IoT Hub via the Device Provisioning Service using the provided Scope ID, Registration ID and Device Symmetric Key
-- connects the device to Azure IoT Hub using an automatically obtained Device Connection String
+- connects the device to Azure IoT Hub using the Device Connection String obtained after the registration
 - enables Twin functionality
 - retrieves the Twin's properties (both - Desired and Reported) from the cloud and logs them
 - logs all Desired properties received from the cloud, reads the value of the Desired property "test" and sends it back to the cloud as a Reported property